 It is much easier to clean fresh spills than dried up, stubborn stains.
-Promptness is key to easily remove stains and blemishes.
+Promptness is key to remove stains and blemishes easily.
 Paste or sold like deposits can be removed with a spatula or a plastic table knife.
 Excess liquids can be cleaned with a cloth, paper towels, or even a dry absorbent, such as cat litter.
-Dry absorbents can be vacuumed or swept once it’s done.
+Dry absorbents can be vacuumed or swept once done.

 Tough Turtle Turf artificial grass is created to resist stains.
-It is crucial to understands that some cleaning agents may be safe for top fibers, the same cleaning agents may damage other components of the turf.
-Cleaning agents are grouped into two parts, one can be used in large amounts directly to the artificial grass surface, while the second group should be applied lightly with a cloth soaked in the cleaner.
+It is crucial to understand that some cleaning agents may be safe for top fibers, the same cleaning agents may damage other components of the turf.
+Cleaning agents are in groups of two; one can be used in large amounts directly to the artificial grass surface, while the second, should be applied lightly with a cloth soaked in the cleaner.
 This will minimize any damage that it may cause.

 The following can be applied without special precautions:

 Any bio-friendly cleaner.
-Make sure manufacturer’s instructions are followed.
+Make sure to follow all manufacturer’s instructions.

 A mixture of 3% solution of ammonia in hot water may be used instead of a household detergent for dried, stubborn stains or blemishes.

-Rinse the are with cold to warm water to remove ammonia or soap.
+Rinse with cold to warm water to remove ammonia or soap.

 For waterborne stains use a warm, mild solution of low sudsing detergent for fabrics or household detergents.
 Use one teaspoon to one pint of water.
-This will work for the following:
+Will work for the following stains: